 More information can be found through the CDC.

-So, if you are traveling with pets from Mexico, you may be asked for a certificate from an authorized vet that your fur babies ande free of this disease.
+So, if you are traveling with pets from Mexico, you the USA requires a screwworm certificate for your dogs from an authorized vet.

 Lifestyle: Settling Into Mexico